ArctiqTeam/arctiq-copilot-trail/labs/lab3-testing/README.md

 # Reminder: This is a WIP

 This module uses two different projects.
-Use the one that's appropriate for eahc part of the workshop.
+Use the one that's appropriate for each part of the workshop.

 ## Part 1 - Creating unit tests

 ### 1.1

+Use the example project named "Part 1" for this first part.
+Ensure only this part is visible to your editor.
+We don't want Copilot to accidentally use "Part 2" as context.

+This part shows:

-* Show some bad prompts
+* The results we would get with bad prompts
-* Show better ones
+* The results we would get with better ones
-* Show how easy it is to create test cases
+* How easy it is to create test cases after you already have a few of them
-* Show how Copilot can mimick tests you've already written
+* How Copilot can mimick tests you've already written
-* Show that you can prompt Copilot again when edge-cases are missing
+* How you can prompt Copilot again when edge-cases are missing
-* Show that there are limitations and it might not catch all the edge-cases
+* What are Copilot's limitations and how it might not catch all edge-cases

 ### 1.2

+This part shows:

-* Show how to do mocking and mock the controller
+* How to do the mocking.
+We will mock the controller which can be a bit tricky.

 ## Part 2 - TDD

-Use the second example project.
+In this part, use the second example project.
+Make sure "Part 1" is not in view of your editor and that you've closed all previous tabs.

-* Via TDD, create the code required for the rook to move
+* Via TDD, create the code required for the rook to move.
-* Give the class 10 minues to create the code for the Knight's movement
+* Give the class 10 to 15 minues to create the code for the Knight's movement.
-* People who finish early might write tests for the queen's movement and then write the code for it
+* People who finish early may write code for the Queen's movement.
+Tests are already provided.
-* Finish the module by showing Copilot's ability to optimize code in Visual Studio (it's limited to this IDE)
+* Finish the module by showing Copilot's ability to optimize code in Visual Studio (it's limited to this IDE -- without Visual Studio, we might use slides)

 -------------------------------------------------------------